iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Dreamlab works fine on Galaxy tab no overheating no problem no worries can leave on all day better still if worked without having to be on charge all the time thank you can you please fix this please Vodafone now working on Galaxy A50 fine 🙂 🥰😆<br> :date: __2021-03-25 23:23:18__

-> Works away on my phone overright while charging.
-If, as occassionally happens the phone gets too hot, it takes a break till the phone cools down.
-Good for me<br> :date: __2021-03-22 12:32:11__

 #### 3-star reviews